-You may need to apply for a Dutch visa or other permit if you are considering moving to the Netherlands to live, study, work or join a relative or partner.
+You may need to apply for a Dutch visa or other permit with IND Netherlands if you are considering moving to the Netherlands to live, study, work or join a relative or partner.
 This guide explains the requirements and conditions of the different types of Dutch visas and permits to help you choose which permit you need for your individual situation.
 Typically, your nationality and reason for coming to the Netherlands will dictate the Dutch visa or permit you need.

 In this guide we answer some important questions about Dutch visas and permits:

 - Who needs a Dutch visa or permit?

 - Dutch work permits: Who can work in the Netherlands?

 - Types of Dutch visas and permits: which one do I need?

 - Dutch residence permits: purpose of stay

 - How to renew or extend your Dutch permit